Zen-cronic/scope-logger/README.md

 });
 ```

-*Configured output: `Array.map` is omitted*
+_Configured output: `Array.forEach` is omitted_

 ![ignore-iterators-enabled](https://github.com/Zen-cronic/scope-logger/assets/83657429/94f10f12-5adc-4f7f-8315-b55e2f84163a)

 2. **onlyFirstElem** (boolean): set to `true` to log only the first element in an iterator call.
 This is useful in scenarios where you only care about the scope journey of a variable in the iterator call, but **not** about the value of each variable.

 All the elements would have the same scope signature, therefore it's redundant to print all those logs.
 The non-first variables are not logged.
 This applies recursively for nested iterator calls.

 ```javascript
 function main() {